tlcada/monthly-wage-calculator/README.md

 ## Run tests

 Run command in the root directory.
+You have to start server side first (npm run start:dev) if you want to pass all the tests.

     npm test